The Ultimate Guide to Planning your First Solo Road Trip

 Shop my Favorite Road Trip Books

-— THINGS TO BRING ON YOUR SOLO ROAD TRIP —
+WHAT TO PACK FOR YOUR SOLO ROAD TRIP

 Bring clothes that are functional and can be worn multiple times.
 You also want your clothes to be comfortable and to breathe well.
 Think yoga pants, tank tops, a down puffy, rain jacket, etc. I also always like to pack a hoody.
 If there’s a chance you’ll want to go out to a nice meal, bring one nice outfit that won’t wrinkle in your suitcase.
 As for shoes, I like to bring a trail shoe and my trusty Teva sandals which I can wear in water or with socks at camp…so fashionable, I know…;).